 - Allocated time for core team and information services specialist, patient navigator(s), scheduling support - > Recommended minimum allocations for sites with 1-3 million ambulatory visits per year and 1-4 ASNs (active or in development): - > Medical Director (0.20-0.35 FTE) - > Project Manager/Coordinator (1.0 FTE) - > Patient Navigator (1.0 FTE) - Information services specialist with experience building registries (0.15-0.5 FTE during build phase and 0.1-0.05 FTE during the maintenance phase) - > When determining allocations, consider the anticipated number of patients in the ASNs.
-Estimate this number by evaluating the volume of at-home screening ordered yearly or the volume of colonoscopies performed at the facility.
-Additionally, consider performing chart review for missed follow up to roughly determine how often follow up is missed. - > As the ASN expands and new ASNs are added the staffing allocations will need to be reassessed.
-This may require a higher allocation to the medical director or the addition of another patient navigator or project manager depending on local needs and patient volume. - > Office space with a phone, computer, and supplies for mailing letters to patients
+Estimate this number by evaluating the volume of the test and the follow-up required (e.g. imaging, procedure, speciality appointment).
+Additionally, consider performing chart review for missed follow-up to roughly determine how often follow up is missed. - Staffing allocations will need to be reassessed as the ASN expands and new ASNs are added.
+This may require a higher allocation to the medical director, or the addition of another patient navigator or project manager depending on local needs and patient volume. - > Office space with a phone, computer, and supplies for mailing letters to patients